ARTICLE I – NAME AND LOCATION

 6.2.4 Term of Office.
 Each elected Officer shall take office immediately upon his/her installation and shall serve for a term of one (1) year or until his/her successor is duly elected and qualified.
 Each elected Officer shall serve concurrently as a member of the Board of Directors and as a member of the Executive Committee.

-6.2.5 Re-election, No elected Officer shall be eligible for re-election to the same office until at least one (1) year has elapsed.
-No Past President shall be eligible for election or appointment to the office of President or President-Elect.
+6.2.5 Re-election, With the exception of the Secretary-Treasurer, no elected Officer shall be eligible for re-election to the same office until at least one (1) year has elapsed.
+The Secretary-Treasurer shall have no term limit.

 6.2.6 Vacancies - Removal.
 Vacancies in any elective office shall be filled for the balance of the term thereof by the Board of Directors at any regular or special meeting.
 The Board of Directors at its discretion, with the approval of two-thirds of those Board members present and voting, may remove any Officer from office for cause.